Skip to main content

 Park Highlights

-NOTE: With permission from Madison Parks, this orienteering course was constructed as a one-time, Eagle Scout project, in July 2022.
-The course is not maintained, however, you may report issues to Madison Parks.
-We anticipate it will be removed at some point in the near future.
+NOTE: With permission from Madison Parks, this orienteering course was constructed as a one-time, Eagle Scout project in July 2022.
+The course is not maintained.
+Please report issues to Madison Parks.
+We anticipate it will be removed at some point in the future.

 Orienteering is an activity in which participants use a map and compass to navigate an area and find posted markers.
 Participants can complete the course competitively or casually, perhaps racing one another or simply finding markers at their leisure.